 If you’re experiencing severe depression symptoms, panicked thoughts and trouble breathing, or feel like hurting yourself or someone else, it’s important to get help right away.
-When you come in, we can connect you with mental health professionals in person or via telehealth.
+When you come in, we will evaluate you and connect you with mental health professionals when necessary.

 If you are in immediate danger, call 911.
 You can also call the National Suicide Prevention Lifeline at

 If you’ve just experienced a sexual assault, it’s important to seek help immediately.
 Our experienced nurses will make sure you get the care and support you need.
 Come to the Emergency Center or call us for more information and instructions about your visit.

 When you arrive to Lakeview Hospital, you’ll see an Emergency sign located on Greeley Street.
 If you pull into the Emergency Center, you will see an open lot where you can park.